lingkaching/lingkaching.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. student at the [School of Computing and Information Systems](https://scis.smu.edu.sg/), Singapore Management University in Singapore.
+I am supervised by Prof. Akshat Kumar (http://www.mysmu.edu/faculty/akshatkumar/).

 Research Interests
 =====
 Multi-agent systems, reinforcement learning. <br/>

-Email: jjling.2018-AT-smu-DOT-edu-DOT-sg
+Email: jjling.2018@smu.edu.sg

 ## News
 * Our paper titled **Knowledge Compilation for Constrained Combinatorial Action Spaces in Reinforcement Learning** has been accepted for publication at the *The 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023)*, to be held in London, the UK!